ikasanEIP/ikasan/ikasaneip/rest/rest-module/readme.md

 REST endpoints which allows users to obtain the row count for database tables.
 > [!IMPORTANT]
 > If the `org.ikasan.persistence.PersistenceAutoConfiguration` has been excluded, then the Persistence Service rest services
-> will not ba available.
+> will not be available.
 This is likely to be the case if a DBMS platform other than H2 has been used by Ikasan.
 In which
 > case an implementation of the `org.ikasan.spec.persistence.service.GeneralDatabaseService` will need to be provided for the
 > relevant RDMS.